tetratelabs/istio-0to60/docs/ingress.md

 ## Candidate follow-on exercises

 We will not explore ingress any further in this workshop.
-Consider the following as indepenent exercises:
+Consider the following as independent exercises:

 - Creating a DNS A record for the gateway IP, and narrowing down the scope of the gateway to only match that hostname.
 - [Configuring a TLS ingress gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-tls-ingress-gateway-for-a-single-host){target=_blank}